 But to stay with the lemon simile, in case a classic is forced on you on some level in your compulsory education: "When fate hands us a lemon, letís try to make lemonade," said Andrew Carnegie.
 How to make the lemonade of self-help learning and reading comes next - how to profit from various uses of language.

-B. In the main
+B. Good quality in the main

 Good quality may be measured tentatively by a mixture of informal and not so informal yardsticks, and some search engines offer help toward finding works of scholarship too.
 Also, the structured comments on various books and other items on Amazon.com may give good hints, once you know the many caveats involved.

 In a library, works are grouped into such as General Works; Philosophy; History; Geography; Folklore; Social Sciences; Education; Fine Arts; Language and Literature; Science; Medicine; Agriculture; Technology; Bibliography and so on.
 Another, greatly helpful division is between fiction and non-fiction.
 If we look for facts to be rooted in or even base our fare on somewhat, non-fiction works are more likely to offer good help.

 On our way on and up, solid non-fiction books of many kinds can help to some degree.
 A book is not to be judged by its cover, says a proverb, and to judge the value of people and their thoughs only by virtue of their rank or status is a fallacy too: Is not the cowl that makes the monk or the pointed beard that makes the sage, says our inherited folk wisdom.
 To rub it in, take a look at the tale of the abbot who is called to document his knowledge, and who sends his shepherd to answer difficult questions aimed at finding out of the abbot's worth.
 The abbot or minister in such tales is high-ranking but not wise.
 The Finnish scholar Walter Anderson collected almost 600 variants of this type of tale [Bø 1982:381].